The Great Chinese Fireball of December 22, 2020: Dark flight and strewn field

 The motion of the residual meteoroids, starting from the observed terminal point of the luminous path, was described using Newton's Resistance law as in Ceplecha \cite{Ceplecha1987}.
-We assumed that the atmosphere had little effect on the small asteroid, as in Chelyabinsk case\cite{Popova2013}, and that the starting speed of the fragments - after the main explosion - was around the pre-atmospheric value, i.e. $13.6 \pm 1 $.
+We assumed that the atmosphere had little effect on the small asteroid, as in Chelyabinsk case\cite{Popova2013}, and that the starting speed of the fragments - after the main explosion - was around the pre-atmospheric value, i.e. $13.6 \pm 1 $ km/s.
 As a starting point for dark flight computation we have taken the main explosion coordinates given by CNEOS but with different mass/section ratio for the fragments.
 An average density $\rho \approx 3500~\textrm{kg}/\textrm{m}^3$ - typical of a chondrite - has been assumed for the fragments, because it is reasonable to think that single meteorites have a higher density than the original asteroid.\\ A dark flight example for $M/S\approx 600 ~\textrm{kg}/\textrm{m}^2$ is shown in Fig.~\ref{fig:dark}.
 In the final part of the dark flight the meteoroid was deflected towards East by wind, which distorted the final trajectory by about 2 km.
 As the mass/section ratio decreases, the wind influence is greater, so the strewn field location strictly depend from the assumed $M/S$ ratio.
-The nominal coordinates of the impact points for meteorites with different mass/section ratio are given in Table~\ref{tab:strewn_field_center}.
+The nominal coordinates of the impact points for meteorites with different mass/section ratio are given in Table~\ref{tab:strewn_field_center} and plotted in Fig.~\ref{fig:fireball_trajectory}.
 Considering the low trajectory inclination and the uncertainties of the explosion point, the strewn field orthogonal extension - with respect to the motion direction - is about $\pm 20$ km.
 The biggest meteorites, if any, are expected to be in a quite mountainous region, difficult to reach (see Fig.~\ref{fig:fireball_trajectory}).
-However, given the uncertainties involved, any point between $M/S\approx 100~\textrm{kg}/\textrm{m}^2$ and $M/S\approx 1000~\textrm{kg}/\textrm{m}^2$, is eligible for meteorites search.
+However, given the uncertainties involved and the fact that we don't know how the meteoroid fragmented, any point between $M/S\approx 100~\textrm{kg}/\textrm{m}^2$ and $M/S\approx 1000~\textrm{kg}/\textrm{m}^2$, is eligible for meteorites search.
 The strewn field total area can be estimated in about 4000 $\textrm{km}^2$.
+Obviously this area is reduced if we look for meteorites with a well defined $M/S$ ratio (see Table~\ref{tab:strewn_field_center}).